 I arrived at the Mays Landing Diner for dinner, and it was dark.
 When looking, I had thought I had already been to the Mays Landing Diner.
 It seemed so familiar.
 Then I realized it shared a lot of characteristics of the Galloway Diner.

 The exterior of the Mays Landing Diner is big, clean, and shiny.
 It was well lit up for the holidays.
 The inside had plenty of booths, tables, and a full-length bar.
 It was everything you picture in a diner.

 The coffee was brewed fresh and hot every time.
 The waitress brought out plenty of refills, and she added a lot of whipped cream.

-The menu at Mays Landing Diner is extensive.
-They have everything you want and need in a diner.
+The Mays Landing Diner menu is extensive.
+The menu has everything you want and need in a diner.
 Like many diners down the shore, it’s heavier on seafood.
 I ordered the Philly cheesesteak and seafood bisque soup.

 The waitress was one of the best I’ve had in a while.
 She refilled beverages often, came over to check on us, and my food came out within 10 minutes.